janoelze/magic-code-reviews/README.md

-# magic-code-reviews
-Magic Code Reviews
+# Magic Code

+ChatGPT-driven code reviews in VS Code

+## Notes

+Requires the OPENAI_API_KEY environment variable to be set.